PHIL 101 T -

 (1.00 - 2.00 credits)

 In this course students will participate in the activities of the Eagles Debate Team.
 These activities will include participation in weekly debates, critiquing debates, delivery exercises, scrimmages with regional teams, debate tournaments, on-campus workshops, and team building events.
-Prerequisites: none.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: none.

 PHIL 200 DP -